My name is Mikaela and I am a recovering drug addict.

 In January, 2016, the day after my 25th birthday, my boyfriend of two years died from a drug overdose after having relapsed.
 Once again, with the love and support around me, I was able to stay clean and properly grieve my loss.
 I now stay clean for myself, my best friend and my boyfriend.
 I will never understand why their lives had to be taken away by this horrible disease but I will not allow addiction to take mine too.

 Although I have experienced grief and trauma in my recovery, I have also received so many positive changes.
-Today I love myself, I have freedom from my past, I have a great relationship with my parents, I work at Cedars, I can pay my own bills, I have amazing friends and I have the ability to deal with things as they come up.
+Today I love myself, I have freedom from my past, I have a great relationship with my parents, I can pay my own bills, I have amazing friends and I have the ability to deal with things as they come up.
 I know that I am not perfect and that I will make mistakes.
 I have so much more work to do on myself but I am proud of the person I have become.
 The compulsion to use has been lifted.
 My first thought in the morning is not how I am going to get loaded for the day but what I can do to be a better person.
 I have been clean and sober since July 1, 2012.
 If I can do it, so can you.

 So if you’re struggling with addiction please reach out, recovery IS possible